OxfordRSE/gutenberg/docs/deployment.md

 - A server with a public IP address to which you can deploy.
 - A space to host the application, such as Fly.io or [Heroku](https://www.heroku.com/).

-In addition, you will need to supply a database for the application to use, this can be any database that supports the prisma ORM, e.g. MySQL, Postgres, SQLite, etc.
+In addition, you will need to supply a postgres database, which we intercat with via the prisma ORM.
+This can be hosted on the same server as the application, or on a different server, as long as the application can connect to it.

 ## Deploying via Fly.io

 You will need to set up an account with Fly.io and to install manually you will need the Flyctl [CLI tool](https://fly.io/docs/getting-started/installing-flyctl/).
 With an account created, go to your dashboard and create an "API key", this will be used to deploy the application.
-After you have deployed your application for the first time, you can set the necessary [configuration variables](/config/vars) as secrets via the dashboard.
+After you have deployed your application for the first time, you can set the necessary [configuration variables]({{ "/config/vars/" | relative_url }}) as secrets via the dashboard.

 ### Automatic Deployment